puniverse/capsule/README.md

 ### Applying Caplets

 To apply caplets to the capsule you list them, in the order they're to be applied, in the `Caplets` manifest attribute either as class names or as artifact coordinates.
+If given as artifact coordinates, the caplet JAR file should be placed, unextracted, in the capsule's root, or, preferably in the `capsule` directory of the capsule (so as not to be placed on the application's classpath).

 ### Empty Capsules and Capsule Wrapping